The Unbearable Slowness of Being: Why do we live at 10 bits/s?: The information rate of human behavior

-How should one interpret that number?
-The most startling aspect is how ridiculously small it is compared to any information rate we encounter in daily life.
-For example, we get anxious when the speed of our home WiFi network drops below 100 Mbit/s because that might compromise our enjoyment of Netflix shows.
-Meanwhile, even if we stay awake during the show, our brain will never absorb more than 10 bits/s of that giant bitstream.
+How should one interpret a behavioral throughput of 10 bits/s?
+That number is ridiculously small compared to any information rate we encounter in daily life.
+For example, we get anxious when the speed of the home WiFi network drops below 100 megabits/s, because that might compromise our enjoyment of Netflix shows.
+Meanwhile, even if we stay awake during the show, our brain will never extract more than 10 bits/s of that giant bitstream.
 More relevant to the present arguments, the speed of human behavior is equally dwarfed by the capacity of neural hardware in our brains, as elaborated in the following section.